michaelromagne/michaelromagne/README.md

-Machine Learning Engineer at [GitGuardian](https://www.gitguardian.com/) working on helping individual developers and companies identify leaked secrets and address security incidents with automated remediation.
+Machine Learning Engineer at [GitGuardian](https://www.gitguardian.com/) working on identifying leaked secrets in code with LLMs and address security incidents with automated remediation.

 Previously, I worked at Ubisoft on putting Machine Learning models in production to detect e-commerce fraudulent transactions at Ubisoft.
 I also contributed to a time-series forecasting tool used to predict Acquisition, Activity, Monetization in Ubisoft games as well as CPU Usage on Ubisoft internal servers.